 Businesses operating without an EIN, and businesses with an EIN but without employees, are excluded from the SUSB universe.

-Industry classification of business establishments in SUSB is according to the 2007 North American Industry Classification System (NAICS), which includes nearly 1,200 industries.
-For more information on the 2007 NAICS codes, as well as comparisons between the 2007 and 2002 codes, go to http://www.census.gov/naics/.
+Industry classification of business establishments in SUSB is according to the North American Industry Classification System (NAICS).
+For more information on the NAICS codes, go to https://www.census.gov/naics/.

 In accordance with U.S. Code, Title 13, Section 9, no data are published that would disclose the operations of an individual employer.